-1560s, "section of a circle between two radii," from Late Latin sector "section of a circle," in classical Latin "a cutter, one who cuts," from sectus, past participle of secare "to cut" (from PIE root *sek- "to cut").
-Translated Greek tomeus in Latin editions of Archimedes.
-Meaning "area, division" appeared 1920, generalized from military sense (1916) of "part of a front," based on a circle centered on a headquarters.
-As a verb from 1884.
-Related: Sectoral; sectorial.
+1560s, in geometry, "a section of a circle between two radii," from Late Latin sector "section of a circle," in classical Latin "a cutter, one who cuts," from sectus, past participle of secare "to cut" (from PIE root *sek- "to cut").
+Sector translated Greek tomeus in Latin editions of Archimedes.

 By 1715 of any figure having the shape of a sector; the meaning "area, division" (without regard to shape) is by 1920, perhaps generalized from a World War I military sense (1916) of "part of a front," based on a circle centered on a headquarters.
 The meaning "a branch of an economy" is by 1937.
 As a verb from 1884, "divide into sectors."
 Related: Sectored; sectoral; sectorial.